-Abstract: The major droughts and floods in the Hanjiang River basin have a significant impact on the flood prevention and control in the middle reaches of the Yangtze River and water resources management in the areas of the South-North Water Diversion Middle Line Project of China.
-However, there is a lack of understanding of the multi-decadal to centennial scale patterns of extreme droughts and floods in the river basin.
+Abstract: The major droughts and floods in the Hanjiang River basin, central China, have a significant impact on the flood prevention and control in the middle reaches of the Yangtze River and water resources management in the areas of the South-North Water Diversion Middle Line Project, However, there is a lack of understanding of the multi-decadal to centennial-scale patterns of extreme droughts and floods in the area.
 Applying the yearly drought/flood records from historical documents and precipitation data in the period of instrumental measurements, this study constructs a time series of extreme droughts and floods in the Hanjiang River basin from 1426-2017, and analyzes the temporal and spatial characteristics of the extreme drought/flood events variations.
-The results show that there were 45 extreme droughts and 52 extreme floods in the river basin over the past 592 years.
-Extreme droughts and floods were highly variable on multi-decadal to centennial scale, with both the first and last more than 100 years of the whole period witnessing higher frequencies.
-Spatially, the frequency of extreme droughts and floods is generally higher in the middle and lower reaches than in the upper reaches.
+The results show that there were total 45 extreme droughts and 52 extreme floods in the basin over the past 592 years.
+Extreme droughts and floods were highly variable on multi-decadal to centennial-scale, and the frequencies were higher in the first and last one hundred years or so of the study period and lower in between.
+Spatially, the frequencies of extreme droughts and floods were generally higher in the middle and lower reaches than in the upper reaches.
 It was also found that there is a good correlation of droughts and floods frequencies between the upper Hanjiang River basin and North China.
-These results are informative for the study of mechanisms and predictability of multi-decadal to centennial scale variability of extreme hydro-climatic events in the river basin.
+These results are informative for the study of mechanisms and predictability of multi-decadal to centennial-scale variability of extreme hydro-climatic events in the river basin.

-Key words: Drought; Flood; Climate variation; Historical documents; Hanjiang River; Yangtze River; China
+Key words: Drought; Flood; Climate variation; Historical documents; Hanjiang River; Yangtze River,